Freeze-Dried Dog Food

 - No freezing or defrosting is required

-- Nutritional Value – All nutrients and flavours are preserved in the freezing procedure, no cooking is involved, which destroys nutritional value.
+- Nutritional Value – All nutrients and flavours are preserved in the freezing procedure, no cooking is involved,

 - No preparation is required.

 - Great For fussy eaters – Even dogs who have little appetite or are picky eaters tend to really enjoy this tasty alternative.